 He finally got that chance after moving to LA and working for ESPN RISE, where he helps tell the stories of high school lacrosse players and sets up events for high school lacrosse athletes.
 However, it was not until a trip on New Years Day of 2009 that his dream came true, and his life and ideas of lacrosse changed with a visit to La Chureca.
 It was here, with this new found organization, that he realized how important this sport is and what it is truly capable of off the field.
 Living in Hermosa Beach, CA, but traveling all over the world to help spread the game, Brett brings the lacrosse community together to realize the true meaning of the sport and what it looks like to be ambassadors of hope for those in need.

 Chris developed a strong relationship with LtN by way of the partnership between LtN and Amped Lax, an organization of select high school lacrosse teams.
-Chris and his long-time friend, Mikey Thompson, who has been a devoted LtN supporter, helped design the LtN-Amped partnership as another method of spreading LtN’s goals and values across the lacrosse landscape.
+Chris and his long-time friend, Mikey Thompson, devoted LtN supporter-turned-board member, helped design the LtN-Amped partnership as another method of spreading LtN’s goals and values across the lacrosse landscape.
 Since the partnership was created, Amped has provided both a consistent number of LtN volunteers and a strong source of fundraising.
 Chris, his wife (Anne), and two sons (Chris Jr and Jack) have all volunteered at LtN’s programs in Nicaragua and Costa Rica where they experienced the essence of LtN’s mission.

 In addition to his work with LtN and Amped Lax, Chris is a tireless volunteer who serves as a director of the lacrosse program at the Metro Richmond (VA) Boys and Girls Clubs, program director for Geronimo Lacrosse, board member of US Lacrosse Central Virginia and the endowment board of Collegiate School (another LtN partner).
-He continues to play “old man” club lacrosse and enjoys watching his sons play (Chris Jr at Washington &Lee and Jack at Penn State).
+He continues to play “old man” club lacrosse and enjoys watching his sons play (Chris Jr at Washington & Lee and Jack at University of Richmond).

 When Chris is not volunteering, he stays busy with his “real” job as a principal at Signature Family Wealth Advisors.
 Chris lives in Richmond VA.